 On-Site Visitation Rules

-- No bags, no cell phones, only necessary items for the visit may be brought into the building.
-Extra items should be secured in your vehicle.
+No bags, no cell phones, only necessary items for the visit may be brought into the building.
+Laptops/tablets are allowed.
 Notary is allowed.

-- Visitors will be encouraged to leave coats, handbags, cell phones and other valuables locked in their vehicles.
-Security Technician’s will not hold personal property items for any visitors.
+Visitors will be encouraged to leave coats, handbags, cell phones and other valuables locked in their vehicles.
+The Front Desk staff will not hold personal property items for any visitors.
 The El Paso County Sheriff’s Office will not be held responsible for any lost or stolen articles.
 Lockers are available for $0.25 in the lobby security screening area.
 The Front Desk does not have cash or change.

 Dress Code (in person and online)

 - A specific dress code exists which identifies inappropriate and unauthorized clothing to be worn inside the El Paso County Jail visitation with inmates or tours of the facility.

 - All visitors are expected to dress in appropriate attire while at the El Paso County Jail.
 If the visitor is not properly clothed in accordance with this dress code, the visit shall be denied.
 Additionally, proper dress code shall be maintained throughout the visit at any time while walking, standing, sitting or bending down.

 - Tops (that are prohibited):